pablo-meier/Pablog/posts/2018-04-03-tabletop-character-gorlif.md

 </a>
 </div>

-I was aiming for something different than homage, so let me introduce Gorlif:
+I was aiming for something different than Homage, so let me introduce Gorlif:

 ### Background